FAQs for External Examiners

 Following your appointment as an external examiner, you should expect to receive:

-• for subject standards examiners, a remote induction arranged by the Academic Quality Department (AQD) and a seperate training session run by the school to the relevant courses, modules, course-specific regulations and staff.
+- for subject standards examiners, a remote induction or a link to a video briefing arranged by the Academic Quality Department (AQD) and a separate training session run by the school to the relevant courses, modules, course-specific regulations and staff.

 External Examiners act as ‘critical friends’ to the modules they are responsible for examining.
-As an External Examiner you are asked to confirm the academic standards of modules, including specific judgements as to whether the assessments and marking standards are or are not appropriate.
+As an External Examiner you are asked to confirm the academic standards of modules, including specific judgements as to whether the assessments and marking standards are appropriate.

 You also provide advice on ways to enhance the quality of modules, courses and student performance.